rasterio/rasterio/_sources/quickstart.txt

 Opening a dataset in reading mode
 ---------------------------------

-Consider an "example.tif" file with 16-bit imagery covering a portion of the United States's Colorado Plateau [#]_.
+Consider an "example.tif" file with 16-bit Landsat 8 imagery covering a part of the United States's Colorado Plateau [#]_.
+Because the imagery is large (70 MB) and has a wide dynamic range it is difficult to display it in a browser.
 A rescaled and dynamically squashed version is shown below.

 .. image:: img/example.png